buildout/buildout/doc/getting-started.rst

 version for a requirement (subject to requirement constraints), it appends the version to the named file, along with a comment saying when and why the requirement is installed.
-If you later want to upgrade a dependency, just edit this file with the new version, or to remove the entry altogether and Buildout will add a new entry the next time it runs.
+If you later want to upgrade a dependency, manually update this file with the new version.
+Alternatively, remove the entry altogether and Buildout will add a new entry the next time it runs.